-Portuguese (Português)
+Portuguese (português)

-Portuguese is a Romance language spoken by about 255 million people.
+Portuguese is a Western Iberian Romance language spoken by about 300 million people.
 It is the official language of Portugal, Brazil, Cape Verde, Guinea-Bissau, Mozambique, Angola and São Tomé and Príncipe, and is a co-official language in East Timor, Equatorial Guinea and Macau.
 These Portuguese-speaking countries and regions are known as Lusophone (Lusófono) and are part of Lusofonia or the Lusophone World (Mundo Lusófono).
 These names originate from Lusitania, the Roman province that covered more or less the same area as modern Portugal.

 Number of speakers